elixir-oslo/NFEGA/README.md

 # NFEGA
-Norwegian Federated EGA Node documentation
+Norwegian Federated EGA Node documentation - collected in the Wiki of this repo see the Wiki "Tab"/"Button" above.